Belagavi border dispute: Hearing of the Supreme Court

 The Supreme Court began its hearing on Maharashtra's petition on 17 January 2007.

 Recent (2022- )

 In December, 2022 Union Minister of Home Affairs, Amit Shah held meeting with both State's Chief Ministers.
-Both states agreed to form joint penal to see the issue.
-The Joint penal will include 6 observing ministers(3 from each state).
+Both states agreed to form joint panel to see the issue.
+The Joint panel will include 6 observing ministers (3 from each state).

 While a separate committee headed by an IAS officer will monitor law and order in the district.

-On 27 December 2022, Maharashtra Legislative Assembly passed an unanimous resolution over border dispute with Karnataka.
+On 27 December 2022, Maharashtra Legislative Assembly passed a unanimous resolution over border dispute with Karnataka.
 The resolution includes Belgaum, Nippani, Karwar, Bidar, Bhalki cities with 865 Marathi-speaking villages of Karnataka to be part of Maharashtra and for this Maharashtra Government will pursuit legal proceedings in Supreme Court.

+On Friday (February 21, 2025), NWKRTC bus conductor was assaulted after he asked a passenger to speak in Kannada.
+According to the police, the passenger in question, a college student, is a minor girl.
+The driver of the bus was also assaulted.
+The incident led to disruption in bus services between Karnataka and Maharashtra, with Kannada outfits in Karnataka and Shiv Sena activists on the Maharashtra side of the border protesting.